 Either way, you are left with answer C, 100%

-Bottom line: if you find you are trying to perform more complicated equations than these basic ones, you are likely going down the wrong path!
+Bottom line: if you find that you're trying to perform more complicated equations than these basic ones, you're likely going down the wrong path!
 Put your calculator down and examine what the question is really asking.

 Don't allow your time and energy to get sucked into doing unneeded calculations.